Alethio/ethstats-cli/README.md

 then run it again.

-If you started from `node/latest` docker image, just stop and remove the `ethstats-cli`:
+If you started from `node:latest` docker image, just stop and remove the `ethstats-cli` container:

 ```sh
 docker stop ethstats-cli && docker rm ethstats-cli